IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 ## XSDG Mapping
 XSDG specifications, aligned with the Dangerous Goods Declaration (DGD) requirements have been integrated into ONE Record, the details can be found on the Data Model section, under "Dangerous Goods".

-For the time being, there seems to be no need to map XSDG considering its implementation within the industry.
+The need for a proper XDSG mapping still needs to be assessed.

 ## XFSU Mapping
 ### Proposed mechanism
-XFSU message is mostly used to provide a Shipment Status update, discrepancy details or sometimes to provide complementary Customs information.
+XFSU message is used to provide a Shipment Status update, discrepancy details or sometimes to provide complementary Customs information.
 In most cases, the Status updates is based on the usage of `LogisticsEvents` on the Shipment and/or the Pieces.
 The XFSU data fields are then a mix of Waybill, Shipment, Pieces and LogisticsEvent data in ONE Record realm.

 In case of **full shipment** status update, the `LogisticsEvents` can be added on the Shipment or on all the Pieces.
 Both scenarios are valid.